bvh2vgtp-k/htppcpp/README.md

 # SIMPLE HTTP/1.1 Server in c++
-Implementation of a simple HTTP/1.1 server using modern c++
+Implementation of a simple HTTP/1.1 server using modern c++.
+This project is more like a library interface for creating http servers
 ## Features
 * HTTP/1.1 request handling
 * Using c++23 standard